-Watson Lake The first Yukon community encountered by the northbound traveler and is the second largest town in the Yukon.
+Watson Lake The first Yukon community encountered by the northbound traveler and the second largest town in the Yukon.
 It is a comfortable day’s drive from Fort Nelson or Whitehorse.
-Watson Lake is a popular stopover point, it has several hotels, campgrounds, service centers and a heated swimming pool that is open in the summer.
+For a complete list of Things to do in the Yukon and Alaska on your trip north, visit our Things To Do section.

 Watson Lake Government Campground, 4 km/3 miles access road, 55 camp sites, water, shelters, beach, boat launch, hiking trails, playground.
 Fee area.km 991.5/mile 616-Upper Liard River bridge.
 Fishing for grayling, Dolly Varden, lake trout, and northern pike in spring and fall.